-Sweaters will absolutely work for a business casual wardrobe!
-Many will wonder—are sweaters business casual?
+Sweaters will absolutely work for a business casual wardrobe.
+You may wonder—are sweaters business casual?
 We answer with a resounding yes!
 In a business landscape that is increasingly going suit-optional, the sweater is stepping up to take the suit jacket's place.
 And thanks to the great diversity of sweater types available today, you can count on them for almost any business casual setting or scenario.
 Follow the story to learn why sweaters work perfectly for a business casual dress code.

-For one example, consider the V-neck sweater (we recommend the V-neck over its crewneck cousin, as the latter is more sporty and casual, unless we're talking cashmere—in that case, any style goes).
-By wearing the V-neck sweater or a collared shirt or fitted blouse with slacks or a pencil skirt, you can instantly create a sharp, put-together business look without the need to wear a full dress or a pant suit.
+For one example, consider the V-neck sweater (we recommend the V-neck over its crewneck cousin, as the latter is sportier and more casual.
+Unless we're talking cashmere—in that case, any style goes).
+By wearing the V-neck sweater with a collared shirt or fitted blouse with slacks or a pencil skirt, you can instantly create a sharp, put-together business look without the need to wear a full dress or a pant suit.

 The turtleneck sweater proves a natural companion to the blazer—but sometimes the sweater and the blazer can be found in the same package.
 Consider the fleece blazer.
 This hybrid garment is cut closer to the body for a more tailored fit and includes classic blazer details such as lapels, a buttoned front and hip pockets, but is made from cozy fleece for a softer, more unstructured look that perfectly matches with a business casual dress code.
 Match it to a button-front shirt, a blouse and a pair of chinos or women's jeans.